reactabular/reactabular/packages/reactabular-resizable/README.md

 import { Table, Sticky, resizableColumn } from 'reactabular';
 // import resizableColumn from 'reactabular-resizable';
 import uuid from 'uuid';
+import * as stylesheet from 'stylesheet-helpers';
-import { generateRows, stylesheet } from './helpers';
+import { generateRows } from './helpers';
 */

 const schema = {